Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Introduction

-Motivated by the visionary objectives of 6G technology and the advancements in artificial intelligence, a new paradigm in communication, known as semantic communication (SemCom) \cite{farshbafan2023curriculum, Loc, raha2023, 9252948, bao2023mdvsc, optimizationT, optimizationI, semComMemory, avi}, has recently been introduced.
+Motivated by the visionary objectives of 6G technology and the advancements in artificial intelligence (AI), a new paradigm in communication, known as semantic communication (SemCom) \cite{farshbafan2023curriculum, Loc, raha2023, 9252948, bao2023mdvsc, semComMemory, avi}, has recently been introduced.
 This approach shifts the focus from the accurate retrieval of transmitted symbols to the precise understanding of the meaning conveyed by those symbols.
 Semantic communication aims to enhance communication efficiency and reliability, especially in environments where traditional communication systems face challenges due to dynamic changes or in scenarios requiring high levels of data interpretation and understanding.
 Several key studies have laid the groundwork for semantic communication systems within this evolving field.
 In \cite{farshbafan2023curriculum}, the authors propose a novel goal-oriented semantic communication framework for next-generation wireless networks, enabling dynamic task execution between a speaker and a listener through a common semantic language of hierarchical belief sets.
+To handle multiple users with varying computing capacities, Loc et al. \cite{Loc} proposed a Swin Transformer-based dynamic semantic communication framework for multi-user scenario.
+In \cite{avi}, a semantic communication framework for high-altitude platform (HAP) assisted connected and autonomous vehicular (CAV) networks is proposed.
+The work of \cite{raha2023} introduces a generative AI driven semantic communication framework for transmitting sequential images or videos.
+In \cite{bao2023mdvsc}, common and individual features are extracted from video frames, for semantic video transmission.
+In \cite{semComMemory}, the authors introduce memory into semantic communications to mimic human communications.